BraveVahid/telecom-customer-churn-prediction/README.md

 </div>

-This repository contains the official, fully reproducible implementation and source code related to the referenced research paper on customer churn prediction in the telecommunications industry.
+This repository contains the fully reproducible implementation and source code related to the referenced research paper on customer churn prediction in the telecommunications industry.

 ## 📃 Referenced Paper